zilllaiss/fest/README.md

 	// add homepage.
 This will use the site's name as Route title is not set g.AddRoute("/", views.Index())

 	// set the page title.
-If not set, fest will use the site's name by default g.AddRoute("/about", views.AboutUs()).
+If not set, fest will use the site's name by default g.AddRoute("/about", views.About("Zill_Laiss")).
 		SetTitle("About Us")

 	// you can use any templ component like templ.Raw g.AddRoute("/posts/first", templ.Raw("<h1>Hello</h1>")).
 		SetTitle("First Post")

+		// you can also
+	posts := []post{
+		{title: "second", content: "second post"},
+		{title: "third", content: "third post"},
+	}

+	// this {s} is a slug and will be replaced, by default it is 1-based index
+	// of slices' item passed previously unless your override it with SetSlug.
+	// see postsFn below
+	fest.NewRoutesT("/posts/{s}", posts).
+		SetTitle("{s}").AddToGenerator(g, postsFn)

 	// render all components
 	if err := g.Generate(); err != nil {
 		panic(err)
 	}
+}

+// a simple blog post with title and content type post struct {
+	title, content string
+}

+func postsFn(ctx context.Context, rp *fest.RoutesParam[post]) (templ.Component, error) {
+	// get the item passed from before p := rp.GetItem()
+	// setting the slug with title
+	rp.SetSlug(p.title)

+	return views.Post(p.title, p.content), nil
 }
 ```